Nomad-Rob/holbertonschool-low_level_programming/0x1A-hash_tables/README.md

 The prototypes of all your functions should be included in your header file called hash_tables.h Don’t forget to push your header file
 All your header files should be include guarded

+I tried using a local repo and work on it without the use of internet during this project.
+It worked pretty well using the local repo.
+I was able to compile and run the code.
+However, when I tried to push it.
+I also will upload exe files seperate.